DRUG-INDUCED HOMICIDE

 The Issue:

 There is no systematic empirical evidence that DIH prosecutions slow the sale of illegal drugs.
 On the contrary, they may well be counterproductive.
 Running at cross-purposes to 9-1-1 Good Samaritan laws, DIH prosecutions discourage witnesses to overdoses from calling 9-1-1 for fear that they will be arrested and charged with DIH or other serious crimes.
-For those who are incarcerated and suffer from opioid addiction, there is an exponentially increased likelihood of death from overdose during the first weeks after release.
+For those who are incarcerated and have an opioid use disorder, there is an exponentially increased likelihood of death from overdose during the first weeks after release.
+Investment in these prosecutions and incarceration also divert resources from treatment, harm reduction, and social support services.

 What We Are Doing